-- Do not make false promises – clickbaity subject lines that oversell the content in your email may seem like a good idea at first, but it will hurt you down the road.
+Do not make false promises – clickbaity subject lines that oversell the content in your email may seem like a good idea at first, but it will hurt you down the road.
 If your users feel like the value of your email content is not what you promise, they will get frustrated.
 And what is the result of that?
-An unsubscribe, or even worse, reporting as spam.
-This will harm your sender reputation.
+An unsubscribe, or even worse, report as spam.
+This will harm your sender's reputation.

 You already know that the sender's name, subject line, and preheader are the first things subscribers see.